WordPress and Wix are two of the most popular website building tools out there.

-How easy to use Wix is
+How easy it is to use Wix?

 From the user’s point of view, the “Wix experience” is very friendly and easy to grasp.

-Right after you sign up, Wix is going to ask you about the purpose of your website.
+After you sign up, Wix is going to ask you about the purpose of your website.

 This is meant to help you get started with the most optimized design and set of features.
 For instance, if you want to build a photography portfolio, Wix will guide you through the options and show you only the designs that suit your needs the best.